Kishore2o/event-registration/README.md

 ## Result:
-Thus successfully designed a web page for event registration adn displayed
+Thus successfully designed a web page for event registration and displayed